beipeng/beipeng.github.io/_pages/about.md

 # Recent News

+* MAR 2023: Our paper [Curriculum Learning for Relative Overgeneralization](https://arxiv.org/abs/2212.02733) was accepted at the [Adaptive and Learning Agents (ALA) Workshop](https://alaworkshop2023.github.io/#accepted) at AAMAS 2023.
+It is Lin's first workshop paper and the result of his hard work on his final year undergraduate project.

 * AUG 2022: Our paper Dependable Learning-Enabled Multiagent Systems was accepted for publication in the [Special Issue: Multi-Agent Systems Research in the United Kingdom In AI Communications, The European Journal of Artificial Intelligence](https://www.turing.ac.uk/research/research-programmes/artificial-intelligence-ai/special-issue-multi-agent-systems-research-uk).

 * JUL 2022: I gave a lecture on Introduction to Multi-Agent Reinforcement Learning at the [CIFAR 2022 Deep Learning + Reinforcement Learning (DLRL) Summer School](https://events.cifar.ca/website/39930/speakers/).